 Over the tops

-We followed the high level route but where do we go now?
+We followed the high

 After a further two nights, we followed a high level route to Coar’vihytta where we met a large party of folk from Edinburgh who had just arrived from the other direction; they were skiing back along our route the way we had come.
 We had a pleasant evening in their company, unfortunately we didn’t get any contact details from them so if anyone from their party should read this please get in touch via the web master, it would be good to swap stories.